BrightspaceUI/core/components/backdrop/README.md

 - `shown` (Boolean): used to control whether the backdrop is shown
 - `slow-transition` (Boolean): Increases the fade transition time to 1200ms (default is 200ms)
 - `no-animate-hide` (Boolean): disables the fade-out transition while the backdrop is being hidden
+- `delay-transition` (Boolean): Introduces a delay (800ms) between the shim rendering and the fade starting

 ## Future Enhancements